rkd2/rkd2.github.io/test.markdown

 *emphasize*, or even **bold** them.
 This is still in the first paragraph.
 So is this.
-This will all be on the same line.
+This will all be
+on the same line.

 However, this is the second paragraph because of the double space above.
 This is still the second paragraph.
 This is the third sentence in the second paragraph.
+All
+of
+this
+is the second paragraph.

 # Useful Links